|

 The Epsom Cluster

-having their own farms, vegetable gardens, workshops, steam laundries and bakeries with patients providing much of the labour.
-The hospitals also shared a private light railway, cemetery, waterworks and power station and as well as housing thousands of patients, they soon collectively became one of the area's largest employers.
+Situated on the Horton Manor estate, the five hospitals (or lunatic asylums as they were originally termed) of the Epsom Cluster were built by the London County Council between 1896 and 1924 to alleviate pressure on London's earlier, overcrowded and increasingly outdated asylums closer to the Metropolis.
+In the early days, these village-sized institutions kept their inmates segregated from 'normal society' and were largely self-sufficient, having their own farms, vegetable gardens, workshops, steam laundries and bakeries with patients providing much of the labour.
+The group also shared a private light railway, cemetery, waterworks and power station and soon became one of the area's largest employers.

-A slow reduction in patient numbers began in the 1970s and by the 1980s, changes in government policy meant that more patients were being re-integrated into the community.
-The first hospital to close was Long Grove in 1992: The Manor followed in 1996, Horton in 1997 and most of the West Park and St. Ebba's sites had been vacated by 2004.
+A slow reduction in patient numbers began in the 1970s and by the 1980s and changes in government policy meant that more patients were being re-integrated into the community.
+The first hospital to close was Long Grove in 1992.
+The Manor followed in 1996, Horton in 1997 and most of the West Park and St. Ebba's sites had been vacated by 2004.
+Today the huge brick-built institutions have all closed; derelict, demolished or converted with only a handful of mental health facilities scattered across former estate.

 The Manor Hospital

-L-R: Horton Manor House (2009); Possible remnant of temporary pavillions (2010); Pines Lodge Day Centre (2012); Temporary building (2012); Entrance lodge (2010)
+L-R: Horton Manor House (2009); Remnant of temporary pavillions (2010); Pines Lodge Day Centre (2012); Temporary building (2012); Entrance lodge (2010)

-The first of the Epsom Cluster to open on the Horton Manor estate, the Manor Hospital was developed around the existing Horton Manor House in 1896-99 by William C. Clifford-Smith, Architect to the London County Council.
-The redbrick manor house was used for the administration offices, with similarly-styled buildings built for staff quarters.
-The storerooms, kitchens and laundry were also built from red brick, with curved gables and slate roofs.
-Porter's lodges were built at the entrances on Horton Lane and Christchurch Road.
+The first hospital to open on the Horton Manor estate, the Manor was developed around the existing Horton Manor House in 1896-99 by William C. Clifford-Smith, Architect to the London County Council.
+The Manor house was converted for use as administrative offices, while similarly-styled buildings were built around it serving as staff quarters, storerooms, kitchens and laundry.
+The patients, initially 700 'harmless chronic' females and 100 males, were housed in single-storey pavilions of wood and corrugated iron radiating from two axial corridors at right angles to the main buildings, the overall plan resembling the letter 'L'.

 Horton Hospital